muqsit-azeem/pomdp-explainable-strategies/ReadMe_aaai.md

 TODO

-Due to limited artifact size, we only provide already generated results here and give a public anonymous link to a docker image with detailed instruction where one can download and run all the different approaches.
+Due to limited artifact size, we only provide already generated results here that generates the experimental data presented in the submitted paper.
+Further, we provide a public anonymous link to a docker image with detailed instruction where one can download and run all the different approaches.

 ## Docker Image